atran0802/wbdv-assignments/README.md

 - The site utlizes nested drop-down menus in order to help keep a clean screen
 - mobile devices and minimize broswer window show hamburger icon for navigation
 - website is layout based on the familiar and uses universal icons (magniifying glass icon for search)
+- hides terms and conditions
+- footer displays links to other areas of webpage

 ### Failures